discos/doc/about/people.rst

 The *observation manager* is responsible for the observations with DISCOS:

-    * Medicina: :ref:`mbartolini`
+    * Medicina: :ref:`srighini`
     * Sardinia Radio Telescope: :ref:`mbuttu`
     * Noto: ?

 .. _user-doc-manager:

 User's documentation
 --------------------
 The *user's documentation manager* is responsible for the :ref:`user` contents.
-This responsibility is currently assegned to :ref:`srighini`.
+This responsibility is currently assigned to :ref:`srighini`.

 .. _dev-manager: